 Guide your home turf.

 The best guides are local residents.
-I live on a farm in the Lower Galil, and guide exclusively in my region.
+I live on a farm in the Lower Galil, and guide exclusively in northern Israel.
 This area is my home, where we’ve chosen to raise our kids…these are my country roads, taking me home to the place I belong and want to share with you.

 Don’t waste travel time.